-- d.
+- c.
+Carefully read all tags, decals, and markings on the pump assembly, and perform all duties indicated. - d.
 Check levels and lubricate as necessary.
 Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
-If the pump has been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
+If the pump and motor have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
 These must be inspected or replaced to ensure maximum pump service.